Thomas Cook Administration: Your Rights Explained

 Thomas Cook, founded over 178 years ago, originally operated trips for the Temperance Movement.
 However, the company has hit financial turbulence over recent years and has unfortunately announced compulsory liquidation as of this morning (23rd September 2019).

-This has left thousands of their customers with questions about what they should now do. consumeradvice.scot have laid out this guide, based on up-to-date information supplied by the Civil Aviation Authority (CAA).
+This has left thousands of their customers with questions about what they should now do. consumeradvice.scot has laid out this guide, based on up-to-date information supplied by the Civil Aviation Authority (CAA).

 Travel for consumers already on holiday